Conflict Diamonds, Or As They Are Known: “Blood Diamonds”.

 How Does the Kimberly Process Work?

 Most of the jewellery trade agrees to not knowingly deal in any diamonds sourced from countries that do not comply with this process.
 The vast majority of the trade are strongly in favour of this system.
 Most jewellers do not want to have anything to do with blood diamonds.
 Sanctions are in place to exclude any person or company from trade networks if found to be in breach of these values.
-The Jewellers Association of Australia (JAA) is one such group and Ellissi Jewellery is a member of the JAA.
+The Jewellers Association of Australia (JAA) is one such group.
+Ellissi Jewellery is a member of the JAA.

 How Do we Know if a Diamond is Conflict Free?

 Numbers suggest that more than 99 % of diamonds traded are now conflict free.
 It is unlikely that there will ever be 100% success where there are large sums of money at stake.
-To get it down to less than 1% of diamonds traded is a fantastic result.
+To get the numbers down to less than 1% of diamonds traded is a fantastic result.
 Few industries can say that they have done as much or as well as the diamond trade in attempting to do the right thing and clean up their industry.
 Ask yourself this: Is 99 % of the clothing we buy free of issues of human rights?
 How about the oil we all need?
 How about the technology we all use?

 At Ellissi, we choose to only deal only in diamonds that are conflict free.
 We would never agree to knowingly sell or seek out “Blood Diamonds” for our stock.
 We completely agree with and strongly support the efforts put in place by the UN and others to eradicate these diamonds from the supply chain.
-After all the process is only as strong as the ethical people within it.
+After all, the process is only as strong as the ethical people within it.
 You can’t tell if a diamond is a conflict free diamond just by looking at it.

 Ian Murray.
 Ellissi